 I've got this project to roll out.
 One that I got funding for.
 I saw the closing date in the local paper as I was searching for the sudoku to rest my brain.
 As if.
 I have to start it and its 'just before christmas' everyone keeps telling me as if its a reason to be slack and angry.
 Whanganui is a river town an hour away heading north and its becoming like a little Wellington.
 The panache and arty vibe of the city has bi-passed Palmy completely and landed like fairy dust on this sleepy, pass-through town.
 I went there today for 50 minutes to get started.
 To do what I could of done via a quick email but even in this time of Covid I want to do things in the flesh.
 My UCOL video creation teacher agreed to a coffee so that I could pick his brain on how to get started with the techy stuff.
 I got back south after our coffee and remembered that I wanted to buy the very cool old orange overhead projector sitting on the floor opposite my pew.
 I might have to go back.
 I then ordered a green screen whole body suit for my dancer.
 Later I text a friend to see if she was around for a chat about audio.
 She sent me a voice recorded message there and then.
 I found myself recording a message back.
 Really?
 Can't you just pick up the phone.
 What's wrong with everybody.
-In the flesh might be confronting these days but a direct audio chat is a vibration that can zig zag back and forth in a comforting resonance that sinks into the sternum and makes one feel connected.
-My friend is one step away from even that.
+In the flesh might be confronting these days but I then realized a direct audio chat is a vibration that can zig zag back and forth in a comforting resonance that sinks into the sternum and makes one feel connected.
 It could be that I over talk or butt in or my stories are meandering and staccato.
 It's a self reflecting moment on behaviour and intrusion.
-Is this the New Bohemia.?
-Not in my world.
+Is this a sign of the new New Bohemia.?
 But I did feel a hint of it in Whanganui at the Article cafe with my tech advisor and his dreams of writing a movie.
 I suggested we formed an 'accountability group' to make sure we all at least get started.